 The Redding Ducky Derby Race in Redding’s Caldwell Park is a unique event designed as a fund-raising opportunity for the Rotary Foundation Against Substance Abuse and local youth groups.
 Since its inception nearly 4 million dollars has been returned to local communities for youth development programs and drug- and alcohol-free activities.
 These programs have benefited countless young people in the North State.

-For the 26th year, Redding East Rotary’s Ducky Derby entertained visitors at Caldwell Park.
-There were 35,985 ducks adopted that raced down the 200 yard stretch of the Sacramento River from under the Diestlehorst Bridge to the awaiting nets.
-Crowds lined the banks to cheer on their ducks, then returned to the music stage and the North Valley Art League Art’s & Craft Faire to hear the winner’s announced.
+For the 27th year, Redding East Rotary’s Ducky Derby entertained visitors at Caldwell Park.
+There were 35,514 ducks adopted that raced down the 200 yard stretch of the Sacramento River from under the Diestlehorst Bridge to the awaiting nets.
+Crowds lined the banks to cheer on their ducks, then returned to the music stage and the North Valley Art League Art’s & Craft Faire to hear the winner’s announced in between sets performed by the Old Time Fiddlers READ MORE–>

 The Lamp Family won the grand prize of Shasta Marina Houseboat Trip, plus $500 cash from Umpqua Bank.
 Ted Methvin Jr. won the Giant Giants Weekend provided courtesy of Interwest Insurance.
 Rikki Zepponi will be sporting a new Topaz jewelry set from Devon’s Jewlers and Kim Gomes will be able to proudly display Charlie Clinkenbeard’s beautiful Burlwood Bowl!